davidhurtadodev/jobarcelona-23/README.md

 - Typescript: we use Typescript because we think that coding with it help us avoid bugs.
 - NextJS: React's framework that helps us creating a structure and has a great routing system.
 - React: it helps us creating reusable components.
+- Redux Toolkit: library for managing global state.
+It helps us to separate the global state logic from the UI.
 - TailwindCSS: CSS framework.

 ## Roadmap and visuals